-Figure 4 reports optimal inflation for two values of the LW parameters, one higher and the other lower than in the benchmark.
-Figure 4 shows that the only LW parameters that substantially affects the results is $\delta$ .
-A lower debt depreciation $\delta$ , which implies a longer maturity of debt, implies lower inflation.
+Table 2 shows the maximum inflation level and the final price level when changing one parameter at a time, while keeping $B_0/B{low} = 1.42$ (the same as for the middle of the multiplicity range in the benchmark parameterization).
+Table 2 also shows how a variation in each LW parameter affects the multiplicity region.
+Figure 3 shows how each of the LW affects the inflation path.
+We see that the only LW parameter that substantially affects the results is δ .
+A lower debt depreciation δ , which implies a longer maturity of debt, implies lower inflation.
 The reason is that inflation is effective for a longer period of time as the time 0 debt depreciates more slowly.
-But even when $\delta = 0.025$ , so that the duration is 7.2 years, optimal inflation is still above 10% for 6.5 years and the price level ultimately triples.
+But even when $\delta = 0.025$, so that the duration is 7.2 years, optimal inflation is still above 10% for 6.5 years and the price level ultimately triples.